Last update July 25, 2022

-The low doses that are prescribed for the treatment of alopecia pose few problems for breastfeeding.
+The low oral doses that are prescribed for the treatment of alopecia pose few problems for breastfeeding.

-There are no published reports with antihypertensive doses greater than 10 mg per day, so in these cases, safer known alternatives may be preferable, especially in the neonatal period and in case of prematurity (Anderson 2018).
+Some authors do not consider it to be safe or only in case of breastfeeding older infants (Anderson 2018, Schaefer 2015).
+There are no published reports with antihypertensive doses greater than 10 mg per day, so in these cases, safer known alternatives may be preferable, especially in the neonatal period and in case of prematurity.
+(Anderson 2018)

 Your contribution is essential for this service to continue to exist.
 We need the generosity of people like you who believe in the benefits of breastfeeding.